fivetran/fivetran_sdk/how-to-handle-history-mode-files.md

 ###### Example 1:

 When the `_fivetran_start` column value of destination table is less than  `_fivetran_start` of batch file.
-Suppose the existing Table in destination is as below:
+Suppose the existing table in destination is as below:

 Id(PK) | COL1 | COL2 | _fivetran_start(PK) | _fivetran_end | _fivetran_active | _fivetran_synced
 --- |------|----| --- | --- | --- | ---